laurakwriting/rtd-laurakwriting/docs/source/index.rst

 See also: `laurakwriting.com <https://laurakwriting.com>`_

-Check out the :doc:`portfolio` section for further information.
+For samples of my writing, see the :doc:`portfolio` section.

 .. note::

-   This project is under active development.
+   This project is under development.

 .. toctree::
    :hidden: